Tonaion02/c_bitset/README.md

 The WORD_TYPE is set of default to char.

 ## Examples
-Here we have some examples
+Here we have an example that show the most of the operations that are possible to make in the current version of Bitset
 ``` C
 #include <stdio.h>
 #include "bitset.h"